ministryofjustice/hmpps-probation-integration-services/projects/appointment-reminders-and-delius/README.md

 # Appointment Reminders and Delius

+Automates sending of reminders to people on probation via SMS.

 ## Business Need

 - Sending appointment reminders to people on probation to help improve compliance with supervision activities